-Easy to feel negativism is running rampant.
+Negativism is running rampant, at least it feels that way.
 Not only here at home but around the globe: Teachers revolt, Me Too, Brexit . . .
 The list goes on.
-Seems everyone is fighting; no one trusts each other.
+Seems everyone is fighting.
+Can’t trust each other.
 Not even the priest!

 Why the fighting?
 Can’t we all just get along?